How to Drive to Alaska: Everything you need to Know

 What is the Best route to take to Drive to Alaska?

 There are three primary access routes when you drive to Alaska.
 They all converge in the southern part of Canada’s Yukon Territory, near the town of Watson Lake.
 Between Watson Lake and Tok, Alaska, there is really only one way to go.
 This section will talk about the different access routes and then the different places you can go once you hit the Alaska border.
 The things to do section later in this article discusses highlights and what not to miss on each section of the drive to Alaska.

 Make sure that you get your copy of the current year’s Milepost to give you all the details about every single road in Alaska, the Yukon and most in British Columbia.
 Don’t count on having a phone signal!

-If you are driving both ways, consider going one way on the Cassiar and the other through the Canadian Rockies.
+If you are driving both ways, consider going one way on the Cassiar and the other through the Canadian Rockies for variety.

 This route is the shortest distance to drive to Alaska from Seattle and Portland (about 100 miles shorter than the west access route described below).
 It is likely to take longer however, since the Cassiar Highway is slow and very remote.
 There are very limited services along this highway.

 This route is best for those who want to get away from it all.
 It’s also excellent for seeing wildlife.
 Make sure you are comfortable driving in very remote areas without services.

 To take this route to drive to Alaska, start in Seattle and follow the Trans Canada Highway (Highway 1) east around Vancouver.
 Follow the Trans Canada Highway as far as Cache Creek.
 At Cache Creek, continue north on Highway 97 towards Prince George.
 In Prince George, take the Yellowhead Highway (Highway 16) west towards Prince Rupert.
 The Cassiar Highway takes off to the right (north) as Highway 37 between Smithers and Terrace.
 Take the Cassiar Highway through Northern BC’s beautiful wilderness until you meet up with the Alaska Highway just after crossing the border into the Yukon Territory, just west of Watson Lake.